Why Mid-Sized Construction Businesses Should Pay Attention to the New Federal Overtime Rule

 Legal experts have been dropping hints for years now, but it’s worth stating again: employers must be prepared for changes in worker overtime eligibility requirements.
 Essentially, construction business owners need to decide whether they will pay eligible workers overtime or bump their pay to reach the new $35,568 threshold.
 In order to make this decision, employers should run a cost and benefit analysis to see whether or not increasing employee wages is the most effective method for controlling labor costs.
 Performing a comprehensive internal review of your current workforce may also help you identify incorrectly classified employees.

 Do you currently track your workers’ time?
 If not, how can you validate whether or not an employee’s performance meets expectations?
 Furthermore, how can you be certain that they are actually earning the wages you are paying them?
 Companies that already have solid time-tracking protocols in place will find that maintaining compliance with the new federal overtime rule is much easier than companies that have failed to integrate time-tracking into their day-to-day operations.

 Consult a Nashville Contractor Attorney

 As a construction business owner, honoring the rules and regulations contained within the Fair Labor Standards Act (FLSA) is essential if you want to keep your business running smoothly.
 As you take on new projects, hire new workers, and grow your business, it’s helpful to have a Nashville contractor attorney on your side to ensure your business is maintaining compliance.
-For assistance transitioning your business operations to comply with the new federal overtime rule, consult one of the Nashville contractor attorneys at Cotney Construction Law.
+For assistance transitioning your business operations to comply with the new federal overtime rule, consult one of the Nashville contractor attorneys at Cotney Attorneys & Consultants.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.